crateio/distutils2/docs/source/distutils/apiref.rst

    are ``n``, ``no``, ``f``, ``false``,  ``off`` and ``0``.
 Raises :exc:`ValueError` if *val*  is anything else.

+..
+TODO Add :term: markup to bytecode when merging into the stdlib

 .. function:: byte_compile(py_files[, optimize=0, force=0, prefix=None, base_dir=None, verbose=1, dry_run=0, direct=None])